-The Diagnostic Accreditation Program sets accreditation standards for best practices that are evidence based, outcome focused and aligned to the principles of continuous quality improvement.
-The accreditation standards are comprehensive and address medical, technical, and management aspects of service delivery.
+Diagnostic Accreditation Program accreditation standards are evidence-based, outcome-focused and aligned to the principles of continuous quality improvement.
+The accreditation standards are comprehensive and address the medical, technical and management aspects of service delivery.

-The accreditation standards for Pulmonary Function have been developed though a collaborative, consultative and consensus building process that involved health professionals and organizations, academics and public health authorities.
+The DAP Pulmonary Function Accreditation Standards have been developed through a collaborative, consultative and consensus building process that involved advisory committees, health professionals and organizations, academics, health authorities (public) and private facilities.
 The accreditation standards are regularly reviewed and updated to ensure they are relevant, applicable and are reflective of current best practices.

 Spirometry QC Program